 Halowa dessert recipe from Bangladesh cuisine

-Halowa is one of the most delicious dessert in Bengali culture but it used as a dessert in Muslims Ummah in his religious festival Shob-e-Barat.
+Halowa is one of the most delicious desserts in Bengali culture but it used as a dessert in Muslims Ummah in his religious festival Shab-e-Barat.

 1. Semolina Halowa